What Is A Cosigning Company & Do I Need One? Apartment Guarantors 101

 To understand what a cosigner company is, you have to know what a cosigner is first.
 In a few words: a cosigner, or a guarantor, is a third party who signs your lease with you and legally agrees to pay your rent when you don’t.
 Cosigners are a form of insurance for a landlord, because the landlord can be sure they’ll get their rent payment one way or another.
 In other words, it’s a backup plan if you’re unable to make rent.

 Often, people will ask family or friends to co-sign their lease.
 If you don’t want to or can’t, though, there are cosigner companies.
-These companies will act as your guarantor, agreeing to step in and pay your rent if you don’t.
+These companies will act as your guarantor, agreeing to step in and pay rent if you don’t.
 To use their services, you’ll have to fill out an application, get approved, pay their service fee, and reimburse them if they do make a payment on your behalf.

 Benefits of Using a Cosigner Company